apache/incubator-heron/website/content/docs/developers/java/topologies.md

 ---
-title: Writing a Topology
+title: Writing and Launching a Topology in Java
 ---

 A topology specifies components like spouts and bolts, as well as the relation between components and proper configurations.

-Note that this page is for writing a topology in Java.
-For those who want to write a Heron topology in Python, go to this [page](../python/topologies).

 ### Install Heron APIs for development